Is Now a Good Time for a Custom Build?

-If you are a user that just needs an upgrade and doesn’t really care about the newest hardware, then yes, go ahead and build a new computer now.
+If you are a user that just needs an upgrade and does not really care about the newest hardware, then yes, go ahead and build a new computer now.
 AMD and Intel have super solid offerings on both sides, and Nvidia has some of the best video cards on the market.
-AMDs video cards are solid performers as well, but they’ve been having driver issues for a while and are still working on them.
+AMDs video cards are solid performers as well, but they have been having driver issues for a while and are still working on them.

-Frankenstein Computers offers system build and consultation services at very affordable pricing.
-We’re your number one choice for Custom System and Computer builds in Austin.
+Frankenstein Computers offers custom build and consultation services at very affordable pricing.
+We are your number one choice for Custom System and Custom Computer builds in Austin.